 Today Daphne runs the Daphne’s Club, a hotel she herself turned into a real” home” for all.
 For foreigners and Greeks, for babies, toddlers, children and teens.
 Its singularity doesn’t lie in its privileged location only, but rather inside the hotel itself.
 The apartments are spacious and provide all kinds of comforts even for newborns and their nursing mothers.
 There is everything a new mother needs so she can enjoy a holiday: baby cots, feeding bottle sterilizers, breast pumps, a baby changing station, yoga mats, potties… you will even find a special tea for nursing mothers at breakfast buffet, which is made according to European standards but is also an authentic Greek product.
 More such products come from local producers like “Prigipisa Stafida” raising spread from Kaisarion, “Efhariston” biscuits from Evrostini, “Filema tis Lelas” jams, lemon preserves from the garden, cake made by Daphne herself with brown sugar and citrus fruits, and don’t even get me started on home-made, freshly-baked bread every morning!

 The hotel provides all beach-related things (yes, the ones you always have to bring along and carry around if you have little kids), even beach towels, bicycles – both for children and adults all with baby seats – SUPs and kite boards, nordic walking sticks and the list goes on.
-You will also be provided with a complete travel guide for travelling with babies and small children which includes all services, activities and excursions that you can go on even with a pram.
+You will also be provided with a complete travel guide for travelling in Corinthia with family, babies and small children which includes all services, activities and excursions that you can go on even with a pram.
 In the living room, there is a space for babies, a playroom with board games and toys, a library with children’s and adults’ books, musical instruments and DVDs with children’s films, and if you should need one, Daphne will arrange a nanny, a swimming lesson or a Greek language course for your child!

 A walk to Pefkias